Just-Some-Bots/MusicBot/_docs/using/commands.md

 testready
 {% endhighlight %}
 <strong>Description:</strong><br>
 Command used for testing.
-It prints a list of commands which can be verified by a test suite.
+It prints a list of commands which can be verified by a test suite.<br>

 </details>

 ---